ant-louis/netbert/README.md

 # NetBERT

 **NetBERT** is a "small" BERT model pre-trained on a huge corpus of *computer networking* text (~23Gb).
+NetBERT demonstrate clear improvements over BERT on the following two representative text mining tasks:
+- *Computer Networking Text Classification* (0.9% F1 improvement);

-NetBERT demonstrate clear improvements over BERT on the following two representative text mining tasks: networking text classification (0.9% F1 improvement) and networking information retrieval (12.3% improvement on a custom retrieval score).
-Additional experiments on word similarity and word analogy tend to show that NetBERT capture more meaningful semantic properties and relations between networking concepts than BERT does.
+- *Computer Networking information retrieval* (12.3% improvement on a custom retrieval score).
+Additional experiments on *Word Similarity* and *Word Analogy* tend to show that NetBERT capture more meaningful semantic properties and relations between networking concepts than BERT does.

 ## Table of contents
 1. [Using NetBERT](#using_netbert)